Sodaware/cryptsy-public-api.el/README.md

 It's not a particularly useful extension on its own, but can be used to build something more interesting.

+**NOTE**: The Cryptsy exchange has closed, so this extensions can no longer fetch useful data.
+However, it might be useful when learning about querying APIs using Emacs lisp.

 ## Installation